 Another way in which you can avoid buying one of the best drivers for a slice is by using lubricants on your clubface.
 This has been an old hockey trick for years as golfers used household items such a vaseline in order to reduce the spin generated on the club.

 Now golf manufacturers are working to build real products to apply this lubricant to get your drives flying straight.

 One of the most popular forms of those lubricant sticks is JP Lann Slic Stic

 This slic stic works to reduce hooks and slices.
 It works simply like this.
 By applying this lubricant to your clubface the ball will not be able to generate side spin.

 Instead the ball is only able to take the transition of energy from the club and travel in the direction in which it was hit.
 This means you will still have to hit your ball on the right line.

 The lubricant helps to fix shots in which the clubhead is either too closed or too open at the point of impact.
 But if you push your ball to the right or left that is a swing mechanic issue that must be fixed and cannot be masked by this lubricant stick.

-You will notice that by adding this lubricant stick to your clubface your ball will not only go straighter it will also considerably increase in distance.
-This is due to all the lost distance you have when you ball travels in a non-linear line towards your target.
+You will notice that by adding this lubricant stick to your clubface your ball will not only go straighter.
+It will also considerably increase in distance.
+This is due to all the lost distance you have when your ball travels in a non-linear line towards your target.

-Priced at only $7.99 this product is incredibly cheap especially when compared to the prices of the anti slice drivers we covered earlier in this list.
+Priced at only $7.99 this product is incredibly cheap especially when compared to the prices of any of the best drivers for a slice we covered earlier in this list.